Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/11_chapter-8.md

 The next line that you may not understand is `local surface_img = sol.surface.create()`.
 In this line of code I create and assign a variable called `surface_img` to a newly created surface `sol.surface.create()`.
 This surface will make pixels fill the whole screen with a single RGB color value for `surface_img`.
 We will get to that later in the script.

 The next line of code `local button_img = sol.surface.create("button.png")` is exactly the same as the pervious line I explained, but we create a surface for an image file.
 In this case a portable graphic image (.png) `button.png`.
-This image is located in the sprites directory. `sprites > button.png`
+This image is located in the sprites' directory. `sprites > button.png`

 The next line of code is making a surface for a `.ttf` font package or bitmap font like `alttp.png`.
 You cannot change colors for the bitmap font and there are a few other limitation with that font type.
 You can do everything with a `.ttf` font(TrueType Font).
 Solarus supports .ttf, .tcc and fon.
 The surface that is created for the font, uses a table in order to assign properties to it.
 You must never forget the comma at the end of each line.